kbosompem/levin/README.md

 > Browse, query, and manage Datalevin databases in VS Code

-**Levin** (meaning "lightning" in German) is a VS Code extension that provides a visual interface for [Datalevin](https://github.com/juji-io/datalevin) databases.
+**Levin** (archaic English for "lightning") is a VS Code extension that provides a visual interface for [Datalevin](https://github.com/juji-io/datalevin) databases.
 It communicates directly with the `dtlv` CLI, requiring no REPL or Clojure setup.

 ## Features